Copyright © The University of Texas Medical Branch. Please review our site policies and required links.

 The basic time frame for completing the thesis/dissertation and scheduling the final oral examination applies to all doctoral candidates and to masters degree candidates who will take a final oral examination.
 Other masters degree candidates should consult sections IV and V of the document for appropriate schedule.

 The way to "start" is by finding out from the published GSBS academic calendar what the deadline is for submitting the final approved copies of the thesis/dissertation.
 Plan everything backward from this date.
 Schedule the defense of the thesis/dissertation at least two weeks before this deadline.
 Most students need more than two weeks after the defense to make revisions, duplicate and submit the formal, completed copies.
 The graduate school requires a two week period to publicize the defense after you submit the "Request for Final Oral Examination" form.
 Before the supervisory committee signs this form, they must have had adequate time to review the dissertation and determine that the student is prepared to defend it at the final oral examination.
 The student is required to provide a copy of the thesis/dissertation to each member of the committee at least three weeks before the committee signs this form.
 The copy of the thesis/dissertation presented should be in reasonably final form so the supervisory committee can thoroughly evaluate the work.
 Commonly, serious revisions are required by the committee after they have read the thesis/dissertation; prepare the draft very well and make sure to allow adequate time to rewrite.
-A copy of this document in WORD format must be provided to the program director or student affairs dean when it is distributed to the committee.
+A copy of this document in WORD format must be provided to the program director when it is distributed to the committee after the committee has approved the document it must be sent to the student affairs dean for final changes/updates and approval.

 Thus, from the deadline date for submission of the final copies of the thesis/dissertation, the student must have a completed version of the document ready at least six weeks earlier.
 To facilitate the entire procedure, it is most important that the student and the supervisory committee stay mutually informed and up-to-date on the research and writing progress, and that the student check frequently with the graduate school office for input about deadlines and about proper format and style of the thesis/dissertation.